austinkelmore/README/README.md

 I recognize that I operate on many axes of privilege and try to use those privileges to [help](https://www.teenvogue.com/story/how-to-tell-if-youre-being-a-good-ally) people in marginalized groups.

-I often wear headphones when working because I am distracted by ambient noise, but am more than happy to talk to anyone if they need me.
-If I need to focus, I will let you know a time that I can chat.
+I often wear headphones when working because I am distracted by ambient noise, so please don't take that as a sign that I don't want to talk.
+If I have to focus on something, I will let you know and give you a time that I can talk later.
 I believe the needs of the team are more important than my personal work so am more than happy to help out.

 ## My answers to first 1:1 questions